 If you want to upload an existing certificate, or if you prefer to manage your DNS with another provider and want to generate your own, choose Bring your own certificate.

-To delete a certificate, click More and then Delete from the certificate list:
+To delete a certificate from your account, click More and then Delete from the certificate list: